dqops/dqo/docs/examples/data-validity/percentage-of-negative-values.md

 **SOLUTION**

-We will verify the data using profiling [negative_percent](../../checks/column/numeric/negative-percent.md) column check.
+We will verify the data using monitoring [negative_percent](../../checks/column/numeric/negative-percent.md) column check.
 Our goal is to verify that the percent of negative values in the `Migrants__net_` column does not exceed the set thresholds.

-In this example, we will set three maximum percSentage thresholds levels for the check:
+In this example, we will set three maximum percentage thresholds levels for the check:

 - warning: 45.0
 - error: 55.0